You have goals for the year and a to-do list for today, but nothing in between

 - Buehler, Griffin, and Ross identified the planning fallacy: people underestimate timelines even with past experience proving them wrong [3].

-- Peter Gollwitzer’s research shows that implementation intentions (if-then plans) can increase goal attainment two to three times [2].
+- Peter Gollwitzer’s research shows that implementation intentions (if-then plans) significantly increase goal attainment, with a medium-to-large effect size (d = 0.65) across 94 studies [2].

 - Weekly reviews act as the hinge connecting daily execution to quarterly and annual objectives.